5 Ways Clubs Increase Member Engagement Through Text Message (Plus Templates)

 Simply upload your list of contacts to Text Request, add them to a group, and send your message.
 To you, it’s one message to hundreds or thousands of people.
 But to a member, it looks like any other personal message sent only to them.

 Any replies go directly back to you, not to the group.
 This is great for fielding questions that inevitably pop up whenever you send a communication to a lot of people.
+It's also great for member retention when you send them reminders about your events.
 If you need members to register or RSVP for an event, you can also include links in these texts to make registration easier.

 PS, there’s no limit to how many people you can text at once.